 - Slot billing: you pay based on the number of simultaneous players, without worrying about the power of the server.

 - Billing resources used: you can define the number of slots you want; you only pay for the RAM and the CPU allocated to you.
-It is your responsibility to define a number of players that corresponds to the power of the server.
+It is your responsibility to determine the number of players that corresponds to the power of the server.

 Some hosts allow a change of contract without change of address, allowing you to easily vary the capacity of the server according to the evolution of your community: you limit your expenses as long there are few visitors on your server.
 Make sure to choose a web host based on your future goals.

-Always remember to take into account the fact that hosting a significant number of players requires a lot of CPU power and RAM to maintain a good gaming experience without lagging.
+Always remember to take into account the fact that hosting a significant number of players requires a lot of CPU power and RAM to maintain an enjoyable gaming experience without lag.

 The control panel accompanies you throughout the lifecycle of your Minecraft server.
-During its installation, it will allow you to perform basic actions (stop / restart / start / update) and assist you with design and configuration.
+During its installation, it will allow you to perform necessary actions (stop /restart/start/update) and assist you with design and configuration.
 Once your community is launched, it will help you manage and administer it.
 A real companion!

 Hosts offer a wide variety of solutions, which can be grouped into two categories: